PredictiveMovement/predictivemovement/infra/README.md

 - The current flows are:
   - `main` that runs on the `main` branch and will install dependencies (kubectl, skaffold) and run `skaffold run` command
   - `test` runs on a pull request and runs all tests in different packages

+#### Docker service account
-> NOTE: We have credentials for a service account for Docker in LastPass.
-Add them as secrets in Github (DOCKER_USER, DOCKER_PASSWORD)
+We have credentials for a service account for Docker in LastPass.
+Add them as secrets in Github.
+- DOCKER_USER
+- DOCKER_PASSWORD

-> NOTE: About the kube config used to connect to the cluster
+#### kube config for connecting to cluster
 - in the `main.yml` workflow we replace placeholder values from the config defined in `k8s/config.yaml`
-- the values used are stored as secrets in Github
+- the replacement values are stored in the following Github secrets
-  - KUBE_CLUSTER_NAME (a suggestive name, doesn't affect connectivity)
+  - KUBE_CLUSTER_NAME (doesn't affect connectivity)
   - KUBE_CLUSTER_SERVER (replace with external IP of the cluster so that github can connect to it)
   - KUBE_CLUSTER_CERTIFICATE (replace with certificate that is trusted for the external IP)
   - KUBE_USER_NAME (replace with value `service-account`)
-  - KUBE_USER_TOKEN (retrieve this with `kubectl get secrets` (to list secrets) and `kubectl get secrets <secret name> -o yaml` (to see the contents of the secret) by checking the secret created for the service account created from `k8s/cicd-rbac.yaml`)
+  - KUBE_USER_TOKEN (Find the name of the secret with `kubectl get secrets --all-namespaces` and look for something like "cicd", then the get the secret using `kubectl get secrets <secret name> -o yaml`)
+  - > NOTE: kubectl gives you the secret base64-encoded, you might need to decode it

 ### Kustomize